Urinary incontinence is the involuntary leakage of urine. It is a common and distressing problem, which can have a large impact on quality of life

 - Tension free vaginal tape (TVT) – the most commonly performed operation with a high objective cure rate.
 It involves a tape being placed under the mid urethra via a small vaginal incision.

 - There has been recent controversy over this procedure with many women reporting complications of erosions into the vagina, urethra and bladder resulting in chronic pelvic pain.

 - Duloxetine – licensed for the treatment of moderate to severe incontinence.
-This is usually considered after surgical intervention, or in patients for whom surgery is not appropriate.
+This can be used for women who do not wish to have surgery or are not suitable for surgery

 - Lifestyle changes – advice on fluid intake and aversion to caffeine and diuretics (including alcohol)